GQ21/UV_Straightener/README.md

 For many years of using Maya I reached the point that I got tired of my rigid uvs straightening workflow.
 Encountered much better uvs straightening methods on 3dsmax, Unfold3d, Blender I wanted to bring something similar in Maya.
-Therefore I started thinking about how without going deep into Maya API and recreating algorithms I could create a script that would facilitate my workflow.
+Therefore I started thinking about how without going deep into Maya API and recreating complex algorithms I could create a script that would facilitate my workflow.
 I started experimenting and thought about idea to create custom pinning script that would:

 -straighten selected uvs by putting them either on vertical axis line or horizontal